SNSystems/hello-rld/README.md

 # Hello, (Wo)rld

-Stepping up the complexity considerably, here’s work-in-progress on a version of hello-rld that links in the full might of the musl libc standard library.
+Stepping up the complexity considerably, here’s work-in-progress on a version of hello-rld that incorporates the full might of the musl libc standard library.

 ## Build instructions